AcezukyRockon/OP_nhom1demo/README.md

 How to use "snippet":
 1. go to test file
 2. type one of following snippet on test file, then select the word
-3. open command palette, search for "Op Nhom1demo: Owo" and run the command
+3. open command palette, search for "Op Nhom1demo: Expand" and run the command
 4. magic appears!

 Edit and run instruction:
 1. It's recommended to uninstall this package first before making any edit.
 2. Clone this repository (git clone https://github.com/AcezukyRockon/op-nhom1demo.git) at `C:\Users\<username>\.atom\packages`
-3. Reload Atom and try to use package: Ctrl+Shift+I to open devtool > on Atom editor, Ctrl+Shift+P > Type and run "Op nhom1demo:Owo" > see "Owo" in the devtool console
+3. Reload Atom.
+Based on file extension, select the keyword (list of words in main.js) and press ctrl+tab.
+Snippet will appear.
 4. Make some edits
 5. Reload Atom by open "Command Palette" (Ctrl+Shift+P) > Window Reload
 6. See result